What are the top AIM stocks to watch?

 How to invest in AIM

 You can choose to either invest or trade AIM stocks.
 With an IG share dealing account, you can invest in shares for just £8 per trade.
-This goes down to just £5 if you make at least ten trades a month.
+This goes down to just £3 if you make at least ten trades a month.
 When you invest, you buy the shares outright and are entitled to any dividends that are paid by the business.

+What are the tax benefits available through AIM investments?
 There are a wide range of tax benefits on offer to AIM investors.
 You can read more about these benefits and how to avoid the bear traps when trading AIM stocks here.

 Boohoo was established in 1996 and has grown into one of the leading players in the online fashion industry.
 In addition to its core boohoo lines for both men and women, the company also owns a slew of other labels including PrettyLittleThing Nasty Gal, MissPap, Karen Millen and Coast.
 It distributes many of its products from two UK warehouses, with a particularly strong presence in the US, Europe and Australia.